foundersandcoders/postgres-workshop/README.md

 We will be working with the dataset in the `data.sql` file.
 This file contains a set of SQL commands that will create a set of tables and fill them with data.
 We will connect to the PostgreSQL server running locally on our individual computers and tell it to run the file.

-Make sure that you have correctly installed PostgreSQL according to [these instructions](https://github.com/dwyl/learn-postgresql).
+Make sure that you have correctly installed PostgreSQL according to [these instructions](https://github.com/macintoshhelper/learn-sql/blob/master/postgresql/setup.md).
 Check that you can connect to your locally-running database by running `psql` from the command line.

-If you run into problems, on a Mac using Postgres.app check that you can see a little elephant in the menu bar.
+If you run into problems, on a Mac using Homebrew, run `brew services restart postgresql` and try to connect again.
 On Ubuntu, run `sudo service postgresql restart` and try to connect again.

 ## Loading the file